NOTICE: RE is now being held at the church building during the Sunday Service hour.

 For very young children age 0 to 3, BRUU offers childcare during the Sunday morning service.

-Kristin Worthington our RE Director is also our Childcare Coordinator (email@example.com).
+Kristin Worthington, our Director of Lifespan Religious Education, is also our Childcare Coordinator (firstname.lastname@example.org).

 Religious Education for Children and Youth